UBCFormulaElectric/Consolidated-Firmware/specs.md

 ID | Title | Description | Associated Competition Rule(s)
 --- | --- | --- | ---
+BMS-32 | SoC calculation and storage | - The BMS must perform coulomb counting and calculate SoC at 100Hz. <br/> The BMS must store SoC in EEPROM at 1Hz in three different memory locations. <br/> - SoC must be bounded between 0% and 100%.
+BMS-26 | Power limits calculation and sending (drive state) | - The BMS must calculate charge and discharge power limits based on cell temperatures and SoC to avoid exceeding a cell's defined limits. <br/> - The BMS must send the charge and discharge power limits to the DCM over CAN at 100Hz.
 BMS-25 | Entering the drive state | The BMS must only enter the drive state from the init state after precharge or from the motor shutdown fault state after faults are cleared.
-BMS-26 | Power limits calculation and sending (drive state) | - The BMS must calculate charge and discharge power limits based on cell temperatures and SoC to avoid exceeding a cell's defined limits. <br/> - The BMS must send the charge and discharge power limits to the DCM over CAN at 100Hz.
+BMS-33 | In the drive state | There are no extra requirements for the BMS in the drive state.
 BMS-27 | Exiting the drive state and entering the init state | Upon the opening of the contactors outside of an AIR shutdown fault, the BMS must exit the drive state and enter the init state.
-DCM-20 | Exiting the drive state and entering the fault state | When an AIR shutdown is requested over CAN, the BMS must transition from the drive state to the fault state.
+BMS-20 | Exiting the drive state and entering the fault state | When an AIR shutdown is requested over CAN, the BMS must transition from the drive state to the fault state.

 ### BMS Fault State <a name="BMS_FAULT"></a>